githubSubhanKhan/frontendLogin/README.md

-# Facebook Login - (frontend without any api)
+# Facebook Login - (frontend and backend without any api)

-Single html that simulates a signin/signup with facebook appearance used localstorage to simulate db
+Single html that simulates a loginin/signup with facebook appearance used myPHPadmin to simulate db